njgibbon/sek/checks/aws/eks/readme.md

 # Areas Not In Scope
 You need to draw the line somewhere as complex services depend on and integrate with other components.

-All areas identified should still be cotinuously monitored suing various tools or custom checks.
+All areas identified should still be cotinuously monitored using various tools or custom checks.

 * General IAM best practises.
 * In-Cluster Kubernetes Security Best Practises.